alstinspence13/Alstins-Site/index.md

 ---
-title: "Welcome to my blog"
+title: "Welcome to my site!"
 ---

-I'm glad you are here.
-I plan to talk about ...
+In this website I will display everything in my life.
+From business to personal life, I hope you enojoy your visit here.